Belmont Newsletter

 New student Enrollment is open!

 New student enrollment for the 2025-2026 school year is now open!
 We welcome our new class of Rockford Rams!
-The district encourages families to enroll their future Developmental Kindergarten or Kindergarten student PRIOR to June 1, 2025 in order to take advantage of an early, required placement screening.
-Children who turn five years old on or before December 1, 2025 are eligible to enroll for the 2025-2026 school year.
+The district encourages families to enroll their future Developmental Kindergarten or Kindergarten student PRIOR to June 1, 2025, to take advantage of an early, required placement screening.
+Children who turn five years old on or before December 1, 2025, are eligible to enroll for the 2025-2026 school year.
 Current Developmental Kindergarten students do not require an additional enrollment.
-Please see the attached flyer or visit https://www.rockfordschools.org/enrollment/ for more details and enrollment procedures
+Please see the flyer below or visit rockfordschools.org/enrollment/ for more details and enrollment procedures.

 Belmont's Annual Education Report: